parzivalkairav/parzivalkairav/README.md

   <li>Researching layer-1 and layer-2 solutions in blockchain technology.</li>
   <li>Maintaining blogs on DevOps,Web3, and reviewing the books that I read.</li>
   <li>Upskilling myself to become a better developer in the field of blockchain development and DevOps efficiency.</li>
-  <li>Completing my DevOps online PGP program and reading the hard things about hard things by Ben Horowitz.</li>
+  <li>Completing my DevOps online PGP program and reading "The Hard Things about Hard Things" by Ben Horowitz.</li>
 </ul>